animeshon/docs/content/products/image/documentation/docs/support.md

 ## Get support from the community

-You can ask a question on Stack Overflow and receive responses from the Stack Overflow community, but also from Google engineers, who monitor the tag and offer unofficial support.
+You can ask a question on Stack Overflow and receive responses from the Stack Overflow community, but also from Animeshon engineers, who monitor the tag and offer unofficial support.

 | Product | Stack Overflow tag |
 | --- | --- |